quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Operational implications and recommendations

-Operational implications qlog should focus on log capture and access.
+Considerations for operational implications should focus on log capture and access.

 It is recommended that the ability to enable qlog capture is subject to access control and auditing.
 Furthermore, access control policy should extend to the